aridjayarecipes/cutesrecipes.web.app/content/post/2361-recipe-of-homemade-violet-cabbage-millet-dosa.md

 1. Prepare 1/4 cup Violet cabbage

-Cabbage &amp; Dil Dosa is prepared with spicy dough and we can have them for breakfast, as snack or for dinner.
+Cabbage & Dil Dosa is prepared with spicy dough and we can have them for breakfast, as snack or for dinner.
 One more healthy delicious breakfast option or even a brunch option is this Moong dal, pearl millet ( bajra millet ) dosa with cabbage.
 Dosas are a crepes-like pancake from South India.
 Dosas are made with a naturally fermented batter.

 <!--inarticleads2-->